BUGS-NYU/nyu-cs-wiki/docs/All/labs.md

 ---
 # Labs

- - [OLAB](https://www.nyuolab.org/main/#home): We’re interested in human and artificial intelligence.
-We use artificial intelligence (AI) to better understand and care for the human brain, and in study the human brain to build better AI.

 ## CILVR

  - [CILVR at NYU](https://wp.nyu.edu/cilvr/): The CILVR Lab (Computational Intelligence, Learning, Vision, and Robotics) regroups faculty members, research scientists, postdocs, and students working on AI, machine learning, and a wide variety of applications, notably computer perception, natural language understanding, robotics, and healthcare.
 Follow us @CILVRatNYU on Twitter!